DC Mentorship Program Now Accepting Applications for Summer 2015!

 The networking event of the year!
 Students meet with alumni and staff to chat about work, life and other interests.

 - Resume Writing Workshop

-Participants learned how to use their resumes to tell a narrative in order to set them apart in the job market for their target industry.
-The hands-on workshop provided individualized feedback on resume content, organization, and layout.
+Participants learn how to use their resumes to tell a narrative in order to set them apart in the job market for their target industry.
+This hands-on workshop provides individualized feedback on resume content, organization, and layout.

 "I feel I made meaningful connections with my mentor that will be valuable throughout my professional career." - Viviana A. '16 (mentee)

 "I enjoy helping Midd kids.
 Not everyone has a mentor and it's one of the most important things to develop in your career." - Michael S. '10 (mentor)